petelincek/README.md/README.md

-- 👋 Hi, I’m @petelincek
+- 👋 Hello there, I’m @petelincek
-- 👀 I’m interested in interessting projects
+- 👀 I’m interested in doing stuff with computers
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python (and no, I don't mean the snake ;)